cyrus2281/Real-Typer/README.md

     loopHold (default: 1500)         : the amount of pause before repeating the cycle

     loopStartIndex (default: 0)      : Index of the string that the loop will start from the second cycle and on

+    callback (default: null)         : callback function that will run after each cycle

+    callbackArgs (default: null)     : argument that will be passed to the callback function